Stage 1 Fire Restrictions are in effect for Gilpin County. Learn more.

 Digital Accessibility Coordinators

-In order to ensure the County possesses the necessary expertise to make good on its digital accessibility promises, a select number of positions will be identified as Digital Accessibility Coordinators.
+In order to ensure the County possesses the necessary expertise to make good on its digital accessibility goals, a select number of positions will be identified as Digital Accessibility Coordinators.
 These roles will serve as the primary points of contact and points of service for digital accessibility across the organization.
 In order to ensure that these roles are able to successfully navigate these new responsibilities, training will be made available as described in detail in the Skills and Training section of this document.
 In order to ensure ongoing competencies, the job descriptions of these select positions will be updated to reflect new digital accessibility responsibilities and to provide preference for appropriate certifications.

 Digital Accessibility Issue Tracking